Yunlongs/Goshawk/plugins_src/README.md

 # Clang plugins and analyzers

 ## Manually building Clang plugins

+Firstly，to check out the source code and build the project, follow steps 1-4 of the [Clang Getting Started page](https://clang.llvm.org/get_started.html).

 The four plugins: ExtractFunctionPrototypes, FreeNullCheck, MemoryDataFlow and MemoryDataFree are used to
     parse the source codes.